ArchanaPrabhuG/BY-track-and-trace/README-run.md

 rm -rf _idwallet && node addToWallet.js && node createBatch.js && node server.js

 on warehouse node
 node deliverBatch.js 46793579024
 now you will see Supplied By

 node acceptBatch.js 46793579024
 now you will see Stored at

+node issueBatch.js 46793579024
+now you will see Pharmacy